ilonakbejan-sudo/02signal-portfolio-template/README.md

 # Ilona Kbejan — Portfolio

 ## About Me
-Replace this with a short intro about yourself and your business -->

 I am retired marketing manager with 40 years experience in sales and marketing.